cthit/tv/README.md

-A angularjs application with a nodejs backend.
+An angularjs application with a nodejs backend.
 ##Dependencies
 `npm`
 ##Setup